 The sleepiness of this quiet town belies its historical importance; you’d never guess that it was once the capital of Scotland.
 So while Dunfermline is not a great destination for bar hopping, it’s perfect for history and culture enthusiasts.
 It’s two main attractions are inextricably linked — Dunfermline Abbey and Dunfermline Palace.
 The Abbey was the first to be constructed, back in the 11th century.
 You’ll find the graves of several rulers of Scotland here, including Robert the Bruce.

-The palace wasn’t built until the 16th century, and unfortunately, its heyday was shortlived.
+The palace wasn’t built until the 16th century, and unfortunately, its heyday was short-lived.
 Not long after its construction, it was sacked during the Scottish Reformation.
 In fact, both the abbey and the palace are now in ruins.
-A more modern church has been build on the ruins of the Abbey’s transept, and services are held regularly.
+A more modern church has been built on the ruins of Abbey’s transept, and services are held regularly.